kuuse/luasnmp/USAGE.md

 # Usage

+## Description

+This document describes how to install Lua, Net-SNMP and LuaSNMP "locally", that is, in custom paths which don't need root access.

 ## Quick Start - TL;DR

 "tl;dr" is an internet acronym that stands for "too long; didn't read". :-)